Visit

 When do you close?

-We close for major holidays (Christmas Eve, Christmas, New Year’s Eve, New Year’s Day, Good Friday, and Easter) and for really bad weather such as hurricanes, high winds, flooding, wind shear, tornadoes, and coconuts falling from the trees.
+We close for major holidays (Christmas Eve, Christmas, New Year’s Eve, New Year’s Day, Good Friday, and Easter) and for really bad weather such as hurricanes, high winds, flooding, wind shear, and tornadoes

-To help us keep the lights on and buy more art, we do have a suggested donation of $10.00 per person per visit, children under 12 are free.
-Currently, we accept cash, checks, and donations via PayPal (see button below).
+This is to help keep the lights on and buy more art Currently, we accept cash, checks, and donations via PayPal (see button below).

-We do allow Working Service Animals as permitted by the Federal Americans with Disabilities law and Florida Law that are specially trained to do assist work or perform tasks for an individual with a disability.
-The working service animal must be on the ground and on a leash directly attached to the person they are assisting.
+We do allow Working Service Animals as permitted by the Federal Americans with Disabilities law and Florida Law that are trained to do work or perform a specific task for an individual with a disability.

 No smoking Anything!